autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 	Protocol smart contracts are part of the client binary. _Liquid Newton_ smart contracts are deployed on validator registration.

 - Consensus layer: blockchain consensus provided by the **Proof of Stake Tendermint BFT** protocol.
 Blocks are proposed by validators and selected by the committee for inclusion in the blockchain, with finality.
 The consensus mechanism enables dynamic consensus committee selection using a stake-weighting algorithm, maximising the amount of stake securing the system.
+Consensus is further extended to:
+  - provide accountability and fault detection for failure to adhere to consensus rules by committee members, implementing slashing penalties and a Penalty Absorbing Stake (PAS) model.
+  - provide median price data computed by consensus from external price data sourced by committee members forming an oracle network.

 - Communication layer: peer-to-peer networking in the **communication layer** is extended with new block and consensus messaging propagation primitives, to enable the gossiping of information among validators and participant nodes.

 ## Protocol contracts